-In July 2012, the Organization entered into a contract with a third party to provide project management services.
-This agreement is in effect from July 1, 2012 through July 1, 2014 with an option to extend the contract for one year.
-Amounts to be paid under this contract will vary based on the level of services provided.
+In December 2010, the Organization entered into a contract with a third party to provide project management services.
+This agreement is in effect from December 10, 2010 through December 10, 2012 with an option to extend the contract for one year.
+All payments under this contract are made by the third party administrator.